jasonbisson/Google_Cloud_SCC_Settings/README.md

 $ ./enable_scc_services.sh

 ```
-### Analyze the details of the submodules of the services at the organization,folder,and projects layers
+### Analyze the details of the modules of the services at the organization,folder,and projects layers
 ```
 $ ./describe_scc_services_status.sh